David R. Megarry: Development of Dungeon!

-In October of 1972 David Megarry designed a board game (which would ultimately be called Dungeon!) with the desire to capture his experience as a player in Dave Arneson's Blackmoor dungeon without the need of a game referee.
+In October 1972 David Megarry designed a board game (which would ultimately be called Dungeon!) with the desire to capture his experience as a player in Dave Arneson's Blackmoor dungeon without the need of a game referee.
 Megarry hoped to relieve pressure on Arneson who complained of being overwhelmed as the only game master in the popular campaign.
 Megarry took the underworld component of Blackmoor and turned it into a dungeon exploration board game with randomly-selected monsters and treasure.

 The earliest prototype dungeon board was preserved by Megarry, but the instructions are missing.
 The earliest complete version of this game was called The Dungeons of Pasha Cada.
 The Dungeons of Pasha Cada was preserved by a friend who received a hand-made copy in 1973.
 This version of the game includes 30 monsters, and the player characters are the standard Hero, Superhero, Wizard, and Elf.

 Historians have linked the Dungeon! combat results table to Table T, in Charles Totten's 1880 book on military wargaming, Strategos, which was widely read and used by MMSA members.
 Table T was commonly implemented in Twin Cities Strategos-based games such as Strategos N.